-Red Clay Drawing Retreats are weekend-long retreats held monthly throughout the fall, winter, and spring at Red Clay Farm.
+Red Clay Drawing Retreats are weekend-long retreats held monthly throughout the winter and spring at Red Clay Farm.

 The basic principal of the workshops is focused on developing the skill of life drawing through 10 sessions held throughout the weekend.
 Participants model for each other allowing us to offer affordable rates.